 Feeding your dog bread as a treat now and then won’t hurt them, as long as they are also fed a complete and balanced diet and get plenty of exercise.
 It also won’t help your canine.
 Bread is essentially a filler food and does not contain any nutrients not already supplied by your dog’s food.
 As anyone who has ever considered going on a diet knows, bread is full of carbs, which can put your dog on the path to obesity if you are not careful.

 Bread itself is usually not toxic, but there are exceptions.
 Here is what you need to know about the risks of feeding bread to dogs to make sure your dog stays happy and healthy.

 Dangerous Bread Dough

 If you’ve ever made bread from scratch, then you know that dough has to rise, preferably in a warm, moist, draft-free environment.
-Unfortunately for dogs that are fed bread dough, their stomachs offer optimum conditions for rising dough.
+Unfortunately for dogs that are fed bread dough, their stomachs offer optimum conditions for dough to rise.

 The Merck Veterinary Manual lists bread dough as a food hazard for dogs.
-When a dog eats bread dough, the yeast in the dough continues to make the dough rise, distending his stomach and releasing toxic levels of ethanol into the dog’s bloodstream.
+When a dog eats bread dough, the yeast continues to make the dough rise, distending your pup’s stomach and releasing toxic levels of ethanol into the bloodstream.
 The pressure of the rising dough can mimic and cause bloat, but the real danger is from the alcohol toxicosis.
-If your dog is fed bread dough or you suspect he has stolen bread dough, call your veterinarian immediately and look out for symptoms of alcohol toxicosis:
+If your dog is fed bread dough or you suspect they have stolen bread dough, call your veterinarian immediately and look out for symptoms of alcohol toxicosis: